 - Solution Architecture Example: Real Time Analytics on Big Data Architecture – Azure Solution Ideas – Get insights from live streaming data with ease.
 Capture data continuously from any IoT device, or logs from website clickstreams, and process it in near-real time.

 - Solution Architecture Example: Demand forecasting – Azure Solution Ideas | Microsoft Docs – Almost every business needs to predict the future to make better decisions and allocate resources more effectively.
 This article focuses on presenting useful links to the forecasting best practices and an example of detailed architecture for an end-to-end implementation in Azure.

 Overall Azure Data Architecture Design

-As you start to look at the design of your solution, the Microsoft Application Architecture Guide provides guidance on a series of steps summarized below.
-As with each decision, you need to take your solution requirements and run them past various architecture and technologies features.
-You make tradeoffs to determine what will be best for your solution today but also will grow and scale to match any planned growth.
+As you start to look at the design of your solution, the Microsoft Application Architecture Guide guides a series of steps summarized below.
+With each decision, you need to take your solution requirements and run them past various architecture and technologies features.
+Then, you make tradeoffs to determine what will be best for your solution today and will grow and scale to match any planned growth.

-This creates a tech stack that is a combination of technologies in scope for your solution.
-There is guidance around the benefits and challenges of each technology you choose.
+This creates a tech stack that combines technologies in scope for your solution.
+In addition, there is guidance around the benefits and challenges of each technology you choose.

-What type of architecture are you constructing is the most basic detail and usually the first decision.
+What type of architecture you are constructing is the most basic detail and usually the first decision.
 It could be a big data solution, an old-school analytic solution, or part of a more traditional N-tier application.
-There are numerous architectural styles that require examining and selecting between advantages and challenges to each.
+Numerous architectural styles require examining and selecting between advantages and challenges to each.